Insights and Advice for Enabling More Efficient and Sustainable Construction

 Construction site survey blog post by RIB Software

 Site surveying involves intensive data collection using tools like tripods, digital levels, and soil augers to gather information on the boundaries, surface profile, and soil quality of the site, along with other factors of interest.
 This review must be detailed and accurate enough to support subsequent design and planning processes or influence on-site purchases, zoning, and viability decisions.
-A site survey is also a type of risk assessment since it is used to identify construction hazards and obstacles.
+The process doubles as a type of risk assessment since it is also used to identify construction hazards and obstacles.

 Types of Site Surveys